cicc2012/vbox-cpu-hotplug/README.md

 You can keep watching the performance data in your program.
 Once a new CPU core is plugged in, you can observe the change.
 If the idle CPU is constantly above a certain threshold, e.g., 85%, you can consider removing some CPU by:

 ```
-$ VBoxManage controlvm VM1 unplugcpu 1
+$ VBoxManage controlvm VM1 unplugcpu 2
 ```

-Change the VM name and index of CPU accordingly.
+Change the VM name and index of CPU as you want.
 But `CPU 0 can't be removed`.

+#### 3.1 Error in CPU Unplug

 There might be some errors after running this command for unplugging: